 There were high hopes for these kits where they were announced, and to be fair each one does offer some exquisitely done surface detail and goes together very nicely.
 However, Trumpeter's research has let them down badly and each kit has a number of major accuracy issues.
 Most noticeable is the rear fuselage, which is far too narrow and pinched-looking with feeble little jetpipes.
 The nose is a little short which appears to make the wings slightly too far forward (Trumpeter have made the intake ring too deep to compensate).
 The canopy looks to be too large and gives the nose a bit of a comical look as a result.
 The prominent APU exhaust on the port rear fuselage is too large and has no depth at all.
 The belly tank on the F.6/F.2A is much too large and has the wrong cross-section and overly large fins (the F.3 belly tank isn't quite so bad).
 The F.6/F.2A wing leading edge is also missing the triple kink that the real thing features (from overhead it is there, but on the real thing you'll also see kinks in the side/forward view as well).
 The spine shape is slightly off and is missing a prominent scoop intake.
 The tailplane shapes are a little off but easy to fix.
 Finally the undercarriage legs are too tall and the wheels are too big!

 If you are prepared to put a lot of work in with a replacement resin rear fuselage and some chopping up of the nose area, inserting a shim, reducing intake ring depth, moving the wing back a couple of mm and chopping up or replacing the belly tank, then with all that lovely surface detail you can end up with a great model.
-However, for the price, you can get a resin kit that is accurate right out of the box...
+However, for the price, you can get the new Airfix kit and a pint or two or a resin kit that is accurate right out of the box...

 A venerable old mould that has been boxed and reboxed ad nauseam.
 Original made by Frog, Hasegawa took the moulds on and reboxed it and more recently it has been sold by Revell.
 The plastic inside the boxes is basically the same (Hasegawa made some minor changes), and is far from the quality you would expect of either Hasegawa or Revell despite nice box art from both companies.
 In terms of accuracy the kit falls short, as seems to be the case with all 1/72 plastic offerings.
 The nose and canopy shape are off (though far less noticeably so than with the Airfix or Trumpeter kits).
 There is no cockpit or undercarriage detail to speak of.
 Detailing is by fine raised lines and is mostly OK.
 It is roughly on a par with the Matchbox kit in that it is a broadly decent representation but lacking in detail.
 As well as the major reboxings by Hasegawa and Revell it has also appeared in boxes from other manufacturers such as Eastern Express.
 Revell were so guilty about re-issuing this old kit that they even included a disclaimer in the box asking you to excuse any shortcomings in quality!